-Tools for veterans to match their skills to SRP employment opportunities
+Tools match veterans’ skills to SRP employment opportunities

-“I came to SRP because I wanted work-life balance, stability and benefits,” said Eamonn Urey, SRP Program Manager and a master sergeant in the Army Reserve.
+“I came to SRP because I wanted work-life balance, stability and benefits,” said Eamonn Urey, Senior Market Research Analyst and a master sergeant in the Army Reserve.
 “What I found was that it is also a great place for people who want a lot of structure and a place to think, have an opinion and be heard.”

 Today, close to 10% of the SRP workforce is composed of veterans, active guards and reservists.
 They are filling the critical roles of mechanic, electrician, zanjero and more.